The Cholesterol Myth Is Crumbling — And It’s Costing Lives

 The Functional Medicine Perspective on Heart Health

-A functional medicine approach does not attempt to “fix” cholesterol in isolation.
+A functional medicine approach does not attempt to correct cholesterol in isolation.
+Cholesterol patterns are viewed as signals of underlying physiology, not the primary problem to suppress.

-• How inflammation and insulin resistance are contributing
+• The role of inflammation and insulin resistance

-• How mitochondrial health and nutrient status affect the heart
+• Mitochondrial health and nutrient status influencing cardiac performance

 Frequently Asked Questions About Cholesterol and Heart Health

 High cholesterol by itself is not inherently dangerous.
-Cholesterol is a vital molecule required for hormone production, vitamin D synthesis, bile formation, and brain function.
-Cardiovascular risk is driven less by total cholesterol levels and more by factors such as oxidized LDL, small dense LDL particles, chronic inflammation, insulin resistance, and metabolic dysfunction.
+Cholesterol is essential for hormone production, vitamin D synthesis, bile formation, and brain function.
+Cardiovascular risk is driven more by inflammation, insulin resistance, oxidized LDL, and metabolic dysfunction than by total cholesterol levels alone.

-What type of cholesterol actually contributes to plaque formation?
+What type of cholesterol actually causes plaque buildup?

 Can cholesterol levels be too low?

 Yes.
-Cholesterol that is too low has been associated with hormone disruption, fatigue, mood disorders, cognitive decline, hemorrhagic stroke, and increased mortality in older adults.
-Cholesterol is a foundational building block for sex hormones, adrenal hormones, and brain tissue, and excessive suppression can impair normal physiological function.
+Very low cholesterol has been associated with hormone disruption, fatigue, mood changes, cognitive decline, hemorrhagic stroke, and increased mortality in older adults.
+Cholesterol is a critical building block for hormones and brain tissue.

 Are statins safe for long-term use?